1205 Bluffs Parkway

 Director, Student Assessment

-The Georgia Milestones Assessment System is a comprehensive summative assessment program spanning grades 3 through high school.
-Milestones are designed to provide information about how well students are mastering the state-adopted content standards in the core areas of English Language Arts, mathematics, science and socials studies.
+The Georgia Milestones Assessment System (Georgia Milestones) is a comprehensive summative assessment program spanning grades 3 through high school.
+Georgia Milestones measures how well students have learned the knowledge and skills outlined in the state-adopted content standards in English Language Arts, mathematics, science, and social studies.
+Students in grades 3 through 8 take an end-of-grade assessment in English Language Arts and mathematics while students in grades 5 and 8 are also assessed in science and social studies.
+High school students take an end-of-course assessment for each of the courses designated by the State Board of Education.
 This Georgia Department of Education link provides resources for parents in English and Spanish, along with Frequently Asked Questions (FAQs) regarding EOG/EOC assessments.

-Assessing Comprehen?sion and Communication in English State to State for English Language Learners (ACCESS for ELLs)
+Assessing Comprehension and Communication in English State to State for English Language Learners 2.0 (ACCESS for ELLs 2.0)

 Research Approval Forms: